 Patients with thrombocytopenia have an increased tendency to bruise and bleed even after minor bumps and scrapes.
 Nosebleeds are common and patients often experience bleeding of the gums, particularly after dental work.
 Before having dental work, consultation with your hematologist, who may prescribe the prophylactic use of antibiotics, is recommended since infection and bleeding pose a risk for most MDS patients.

 There are many ways that you can support those diagnosed with MDS.
-You can learn more about MDS from our website, and by reading materials such as our Patient Handbook.
+You can learn more about MDS from our website, and by reading materials such as our Building Blocks of Hope program.

 For more information, feel free to contact us directly.